Skip to main content

 Image source: Global Voices

-Read here the full article published by The Council of Europe on 7 March 2024.
+Click here to read and hear the full state published by International IDEA on 19 March 2024.

-Click here to read the full article published by The Borgen Project on 19 February 2024.
+Click here to read the full article published by The World Economic Forum on 3 March 2022.

-Click here to read the full article published by The Conversation on 8 February 2024.
+Click here to download the full report published by the OECD on 11 July 2020.

 In 2016 at the launch of the #NotTheCost campaign, NDI presented a list of strategies to address and prevent violence against women in politics, focusing on a wide range of potential change-makers, from the global to the grassroots levels.
 While a deeper understanding of the issue has emerged, new problems have arisen.
 The world is grappling with a global pandemic.
 Many countries have seen their democratic institutions severely weakened.
 Technological innovations have created new contexts and means of perpetrating violence against women.
 On the fifth anniversary of the #NotTheCost campaign, NDI is renewing its call to action and presenting new opportunities to end both prevailing and newly emerging types of violence against women in politics.
 In the 2021 call to action, NDI identifies new opportunities to end both prevailing and newly emerging types of violence against women in politics.